lenn0n/devGuide/frontend/common-mistakes-of-nextjs-beginners.md

 1. Server Components 'use server' (default)
 2. Client Components 'use client'

 Server components will only run in the server side.
-This is the default behavior of each page you create.
-Meanwhile, client components runs in the browser.
+This is the default behavior of each page you create while the client components runs in the browser.

 Things you cannot do/use in Server Components:
   1. Browser API (localStorage, windows)
   2. React States and Hooks

-Simple because you can only run these in client side rendering.
+You can only run these in client side.
+But there is a caveat in this phenomenon.
 Once you render the app, it will pre-render once in server side and all the way in the client side.

 You can mix these two by passing only as Props or Children.
-Example:
+Best Example:
 >
       // VALID
       <Server-Component>